Insect & Disease Surveys

 The results of our surveys are distributed in the fall to land managers in the region, summarized, and used for analysis.
 Summary information is part of our annual Forest Insect and Disease Conditions Report (see our publications page).
 Forest health aerial surveys are also conducted by Forest Service and State partners throughout other parts of the country.

-GIS (Geographic Information System) data containing the results of our New Mexico aerial surveys are available for download.
+GIS (Geographic Information System) data containing the results of our aerial surveys are also available for download from R3 GIS library.

 U.S. Forest Service, Forest Health Protection (FHP) along with the Arizona State and New Mexico State Forestry Divisions strive to maintain an accurate Aerial Detection Survey (ADS) Dataset, but due to the conditions under which the data are collected, FHP and its partners shall not be held responsible for missing or inaccurate data.
 ADS are not intended to replace more specific information.
 An accuracy assessment has not been done for this dataset; however, ground checks are completed in accordance with local and national guidelines.
 Maps and data may be updated without notice.
 Please cite “USDA Forest Service, Forest Health Protection, Arizona State Forestry Division, and New Mexico State Forestry Division” as the source of this data in maps and publications.